21002329/sample-news-reporting-tool/README.md

-# News Reporting Tool
+# News Site Reporting Tool

-A reporting tool for a news site.
+A reporting tool for a news site that processes the data on the site's database and outputs consolidated reports as plain text.

 ## Getting Started